P0L3NARUBA/TGMacro-X/README.md

 This repository includes TGMacro X source code and release, also fork of [TGMacro](https://github.com/trksyln/TGMacro)

-* You can download our prebuilt macro program [from releases](https://github.com/WH0LEWHALE/TGMacro-X/releases)
+* You can download our prebuilt macro program binaries [from releases](https://github.com/WH0LEWHALE/TGMacro-X/releases)
 * For more advanced stuff like compiling tutorial or anything, Go over to [our wiki](https://github.com/WH0LEWHALE/TGMacro-X/wiki)
 * You can check out [our project](https://github.com/users/WH0LEWHALE/projects/5) page and get informed about done or future plans.